Assyro AI

 Quick Answer

-A product quality review (PQR) is a comprehensive, periodic (typically annual) evaluation of all manufactured pharmaceutical products to verify process consistency, identify improvement opportunities, and ensure continued process validation.
-Required by ICH Q10, EU GMP, and FDA guidance, PQRs integrate data from batch records, laboratory testing, deviations, changes, stability studies, and customer complaints to assess whether manufacturing remains in a state of control.
-Effective PQRs use statistical trending to detect adverse patterns early, document management oversight, and drive actionable continuous improvement initiatives that reduce quality risk and operational costs.
+A product quality review (PQR) is a comprehensive, periodic evaluation of manufactured pharmaceutical products used to assess process consistency, identify improvement opportunities, and support continued process verification.
+EU GMP explicitly requires periodic or rolling quality reviews, and FDA separately expects annual record review under 21 CFR 211.180(e) plus ongoing process monitoring.
+PQRs typically integrate data from batch records, laboratory testing, deviations, changes, stability studies, and complaints to assess whether manufacturing remains in a state of control.

-A product quality review (PQR) is a comprehensive, periodic evaluation of all manufactured pharmaceutical products to verify process consistency, identify improvement opportunities, and ensure continued process validation.
-Required by ICH Q10 and regulatory authorities worldwide, PQRs form the backbone of pharmaceutical quality oversight.
+• A product quality review (PQR) is a comprehensive, periodic evaluation of manufactured pharmaceutical products to verify process consistency, identify improvement opportunities, and support continued process validation.
+PQRs form a central part of pharmaceutical quality oversight.

-Quality directors and QA managers face a critical challenge: regulatory authorities expect systematic product quality reviews, but most teams struggle with data aggregation, trend analysis across multiple systems, and timely completion within prescribed annual cycles.
+• Quality directors and QA managers face a practical challenge: regulatory authorities expect systematic product quality reviews, but many teams still struggle with data aggregation, trend analysis across multiple systems, and timely completion.

-• Product quality review requirements under ICH Q10, FDA, and EMA regulations
+• Product quality review requirements under EU GMP, FDA requirements, and the ICH Q10 quality-system context

 • Step-by-step PQR implementation process for pharmaceutical quality systems